visgl/deck.gl/docs/api-reference/view.md

 > For details about deck.gl's views system and code examples, visit the [Views and Projections](/docs/developer-guide/views.md) article.

-The `View` class and it subclasses are used to specify where and how your deck.gl layers should be rendered.
-Applications typically instantitate at least one `View` subclass.
+The `View` class and its subclasses are used to specify where and how your deck.gl layers should be rendered.
+Applications typically instantiate at least one `View` subclass.

 Views allow you to specify: